 Enel sees culture as the life force that brings different geographical areas into dialogue and thus contributes to their sustainable development by strengthening their capacity for innovation.
 These same core values are shared by Matera 2019: “Open Future,” a journey that is both open and shared, and thus multifaceted.

-Specifically, our Group will be supporting the Lumen Social Light project to “clothe the 2019 Capital City of Culture in light.”
+Specifically, our Group will be supporting the projects Lumen and Social Light to “clothe the 2019 Capital City of Culture in light.”
 Beautiful lights illuminating a variety of objects across the city will all be turned on simultaneously as part of the opening event on January 19.

 Lumen is a future-forward take on the ancient tradition of illuminations: symbolic areas of Matera scheduled to host the programme’s various events will be lit using large map pointer-like objects designed by light designer Giovanna Bellini.